Important information Possible tax implications of accepting BBVA’s takeover bid

 Personal income tax: April to June 2026

-Example for illustrative purposes of a Banco Sabadell shareholder who would not incur a tax cost (taxes) if they decided to accept the bid.
+Example for illustrative purposes of a Banco Sabadell shareholder who would not incur a tax cost (taxes) if they decided to accept the bid, regardless of the final acceptance percentage of the offer.

 October 26, 2010